Introduction: MOSTER FET - Dual 500Amp 40 Volt MOSFET 3d Printer Heated Bed Drivers

 The other thing that you see here is that the common board is heavily marketed.
 Lots of DIY videos which you can find anywhere.
 The DIY market wants to know it works and how to use it.
 Only about 10% of that market try something new or are first adopters.
 Only about 3% of those publish any data or do a "HOW TO" video.
 In short the likelihood of selling 10K pieces in a year is very small.

-The most this would sell is about 100 per year, if you good at it.
+The most this would sell is about 100 per year, if your good at it.
 The price point at that level is 24.99.
 The BOM alone is $13.00.

 In short, not a viable product.
-If I could get the MOSFET down in price range of $0.75 - $1.00 it could work.
+If I could get the MOSFET down in price range of $0.75 - $1.00 it might work.

 But it was fun to make.
 I think it is a better design, but then again I did it.